mikro6/meshtastic_scripts/README.md

-# Waveshare LoRa HAT and Meshtastic Setup Scripts
+# MeshADV Mini LoRa HAT and Meshtastic Setup Scripts

 This project contains a collection of scripts designed to streamline the setup and configuration of the Waveshare LoRaWAN/GNSS HAT and Meshtastic on Raspberry Pi devices.